huichen/wukong/docs/en/codelab.md

 })
 ```

-[Types.EngineInitOptions](/types/engine_init_options.go) defines the initialization engines need to set parameters, such as where the loaded word from the dictionary file, stop word lists, indexes, type, BM25 parameters, and the default rating rules (see "Search" a) and output pagination options.
-Please read the details of the code structure of the Notes.
+[Types.EngineInitOptions](/types/engine_init_options.go) defines options in engine initialization, such as where the to load dictionary file for Chinese word segmentation, stop word lists, type of inverted index table, BM25 parameters, and the default search and pagination options.

-What must be emphasized is that please choose carefully IndexerInitOptions.IndexType type, there are three different types of index table:
+You must choose IndexerInitOptions.IndexType carefully.
+There are three different types of index table:

-1. DocIdsIndex, provide the most basic index records the search button appears only documents docid.
+1. DocIdsIndex, provides the most basic index where only docids are stored.
-2. FrequenciesIndex, in addition to recording docid, but also save the search button in the frequency of occurrence of each document, so if you need BM25 FrequenciesIndex what you need.
+2. FrequenciesIndex, in addition to DocIdsIndex, frequency of each tokens are stored to compute BM25 relevance.
-3. LocationsIndex, this includes not only the index on the two kinds of content, but also additional storage a keyword specific location in a document, which is used [close distance calculation] (/ docs / token_proximity.md).
+3. LocationsIndex, which additionally stores each token's locations in a document, in order to compute token proximity.

-These three indexes from top to bottom at the same time provide more computing power also consumes more memory, especially LocationsIndex, when the document is very long memory intensive.
-According to the need to balance choice.
+From top to bottom, at the same time of providing more computing power, it also consumes more memory, especially for LocationsIndex when documents are long.
+Please choose accordingly.

-After a good initialization can add an index, the following example will add a microblogging engine
+After initialization you can add documents to the index now.
+Following example shows you how to do so,

 ```Go
 searcher.IndexDocument(docId, types.DocumentIndexData{